konstantin-a-maslov/scalable_glacier_mapping/README.md

 We also release a benchmark dataset that covers 9% of glaciers worldwide.
 Our results support efforts towards automated multitemporal and global glacier mapping.

+Explore this project's functionalities through a Jupyter Notebook which provides a summarized workflow for main features [`here`](demo.ipynb).

 ## Datasets